lecroc/RepData_PeerAssessment1/PA1_template.md

   summarize(steps=mean(steps))
 ```

-This next block will plot the average steps by interval.
+Next, I will plot the average steps by interval.

 ```r